OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-13.md

 ## 2 Kings 13:1

 During the twenty-third year of Joash, son of Ahaziah, king of Judah,
-Jehoahaz, son of Jehu, ascended to the throne over Israel in Samaria, and his reign lasted seventeen years.
+Jehoahaz, son of Jehu, began his reign over Israel in Samaria, and his reign lasted seventeen years.

 ## 2 Kings 13:2